 - ¼ tsp each salt and pepper

-Cook Watermelon: Cut watermelon into 1 inch (2.5 cm) thick slices and remove the rind.
-Brush each piece with 1 Tbsp olive oil.
+- Cook Watermelon: Cut watermelon into 1 inch (2 ½ cm) thick slices and remove the rind.
+Brush watermelon with 1 Tbsp of the olive oil.
 In a grill pan, saute pan, or on the grill, cook watermelon at medium/high heat until char lines develop and watermelon lightly browns, about 3 minutes each side.
 Remove from heat and chop into large chunks.

-Assemble: In large bowl, gently combine watermelon, feta, arugula, red onion, mint, and basil.
-Whisk together 1 Tbsp olive oil, balsamic (more to taste), salt, and pepper.
+- Assemble: In large bowl, gently combine watermelon, arugula, feta, red onion, mint, and basil.
+Whisk together remaining 1 Tbsp olive oil, balsamic (more to taste), mustard, salt, and pepper.
 Gently combine with the rest of the salad.
 Serve warm or chilled.